goToMain/libosdp/doc/osdp-pd-capabilities.md

 ## Function Code 9 - Communication Security

-This capability indicates the extent to which the PD supports communication security as defined in
+This capability indicates the extent to which the PD supports communication security (Secure Channel Communication)

 ### Compliance Levels: